jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 * Added hook for cache flush utility method.

 = 1.0.1 =
-* Fixed bug with preloading a large # of images and the display not resorting properly.
+* Fixed bug with preloading a bunch of images and the gallery display not resorting properly.

 = 1.0.0 =
 * Initial release.